Cash Flow Statement Class 12: Format & Tips | CBSE Accountancy

 What is a Cash Flow Statement?

-All publicly listed entities have to prepare and report a cash flow statement along with other financial statements on an annual basis under the New Accounting Standard-3.
+Understanding the Cash Flow Statement is crucial for analysing a business’s liquidity and financial health.
+Because of this, all publicly listed entities have to prepare and report a cash flow statement along with other financial statements on an annual basis under the New Accounting Standard-3.

 Cash vs Cash Equivalent

-According to the chapter on Cash Flow Statement class 12, Cash is divided into two categories which are cash in hand and demand deposits with the bank.
-On the other hand, cash equivalents are described as short-term highly liquid assets that are readily convertible into known amounts of cash and have a low risk of value change.
+According to the chapter on Cash Flow Statement class 12, Cash is divided into two categories, which are cash in hand and demand deposits with the bank.
+Here is the definition.

-What are Cash Flows?
+What Are Cash Flows?

-As per the chapter on Cash Flow Statement class 12, cash flows are referred to as the inflows and the outflows of cash and cash equivalent in a business.
-In other words, it can be explained as the movement in and movement out of cash and cash equivalents.
-Think of it this way, the receipt of cash from a non-cash item would be termed as cash inflow and the cash payment in respect of such items would be termed as cash outflow.
+As per the chapter on Cash Flow Statement class 12, cash flows are referred to as the inflows and the outflows of cash and cash equivalents in a business.
+In other words, it can be explained as the movement in and out of cash and cash equivalents.

-The Objectives of Cash Flow Statement
+Key Objectives of a Cash Flow Statement

 1. When it comes to short-term financial planning, this method comes in handy.